dsg22/qubes-nixos-template/README.md

 at this point you can customize the template and use it like any other NixOS install. the example config has been copied to `/etc/nixos`.

+## Configuration without flakes

+The default configuration comes as a flake.
+If you prefer a traditional setup, you can delete `/etc/nixos/flake.*`, clone this repo and add `<path-to-repo>/default.nix` to the `imports` section of your `configuration.nix`.

 ## alternative install via iso

 for those that want to avoid installing anything in dom0, these instructions will allow you to install to